RainingSea/cese/project/website/ParentingAdiviceForum/architect.md

 [CONTENT]
-"Implementation approach": "The web application 'ParentingAdviceForum' will be implemented using Python with the Flask framework for the backend and HTML for the frontend.
-Flask will handle routing, user sessions, and data management through simple file operations.
-The application will be structured to allow users to register, log in, post threads, and comment on discussions while maintaining a straightforward user experience.", "UI design": "The application will consist of the following key UI components: 1.
-Login Page: Input fields for username and password, a login button, and a link to the registration page.
-2. Register Page: Input fields for username and password, a register button, and a link to the login page.
-3. Home Page: A welcome message, navigation links to Forum, Post Advice, My Account, and Contact Us pages.
-4. Forum Page: A list of discussion threads with options to view and create new threads.
-5. View Thread Page: Displays thread details, comments, and an input area for new comments.
-6. Post Advice Page: Input fields for title and content, and a submit button.
-7. My Account Page: Displays user profile information with options to update or delete the account.
-8. Contact Us Page: Input fields for name, email, and message, with a submit button.", "Data Storage": "Data will be stored in local text files.
-Different types of data will be stored in separate files: 'users.txt' for user accounts, 'threads.txt' for discussion threads, 'comments.txt' for comments on threads, and 'advice.txt' for posted advice.
-This structured approach will facilitate easy data retrieval and management through simple file manipulations in Python.", "File list": ["main.py", "templates/login.html", "templates/register.html", "templates/home.html", "templates/forum.html", "templates/view_thread.html", "templates/post_advice.html", "templates/my_account.html", "templates/contact_us.html", "users.txt", "threads.txt", "comments.txt", "advice.txt"], "Data structures and interfaces": " classDiagram
+"Implementation approach": "The web application 'ParentingAdviceForum' will be implemented using Flask for the backend logic and HTML for the frontend.
+Users will interact with the application through forms for login, registration, and posting advice.
+Upon successful login, users will be directed to the Home Page, where they can navigate to different sections.
+Data will be processed through Python functions that handle user input and manage data storage in local text files.",

+"UI design": "Key UI components include: a login form on the Login Page, a registration form on the Register Page, a navigation menu on the Home Page, a list of discussion threads on the Forum Page, a form for creating new threads, a detailed view of threads with comments on the View Thread Page, a form for posting advice on the Post Advice Page, a profile management interface on the My Account Page, and a contact form on the Contact Us Page.
+Each component will provide clear feedback to the user upon submission.",

+"Data Storage": "Data will be stored in local text files, with separate files for users, threads, comments, advice, and contact inquiries.
+This organization will facilitate efficient data management and retrieval.
+The files will be defined in advance to ensure clarity in data handling.",

+"File list": ["main.py", "templates/login.html", "templates/register.html", "templates/home.html", "templates/forum.html", "templates/view_thread.html", "templates/post_advice.html", "templates/my_account.html", "templates/contact_us.html", "users.txt", "threads.txt", "comments.txt", "advice.txt", "contact_inquiries.txt"],

+"Data structures and interfaces": " classDiagram
     class Main {